Five-hundred-meter Aperture Spherical Telescope

 The Five-hundred-meter Aperture Spherical Telescope (FAST; 五百米口径球面射电望远镜), nicknamed Tianyan (天眼, lit.
 "Sky's/Heaven's Eye"), is a radio telescope located in the Dawodang depression (大窝凼洼地), a natural basin in Pingtang County, Guizhou, southwestern China.
 FAST has a 500 m diameter dish constructed in a natural depression in the landscape.
 It is the world's largest single-dish telescope.

 It has a novel design, using an active surface made of 4,500 metal panels which form a moving parabola shape in real time.
 The cabin containing the feed antenna, suspended on cables above the dish, can move automatically by using winches to steer the instrument to receive signals from different directions.
 It observes at wavelengths of 10 cm to 4.3 m.

 Construction of FAST began in 2011.
 It observed first light in September 2016.
 After three years of testing and commissioning, it was declared fully operational on 11 January 2020.

 The telescope made its first discovery, of two new pulsars, in August 2017.
 The new pulsars PSR J1859-01 and PSR J1931-02—also referred to as FAST pulsar #1 and #2 (FP1 and FP2), were detected on 22 and 25 August 2017; they are 16,000 and 4,100 light years away, respectively.
 Parkes Observatory in Australia independently confirmed the discoveries on 10 September 2017.
 By September 2018, FAST had discovered 44 new pulsars, and by 2021, 500.
+The total exceeded 1,000 by November 2024.
+According to the National Astronomical Observatories of the Chinese Academy of Sciences, this is more than the combined number of pulsars discovered by all other telescopes over the same period.